Preston Park Velodrome: Events

 The velodrome hosts a full calendar of regional racing events organised via the Sussex Cycle Racing League.
 At the heart of this are weekly racing events throughout the season from March to August, including the Sussex Cycle Racing League on Wednesday nights, Vets and Women's racing on Friday nights and women's racing on Sunday mornings.

-The velodrome is also used for National-level racing and regularly hosts rounds of the National Youth Track Omnium series, as part of the British Cycling National Track Series, providing opportunities for the country's most promising youth riders.
-Notable, Laura Kenny (née Trott) placed 2nd at Preston Park in 2006 before going on to win consecutive Summer Olympics gold medals in 2012 and 2016.
+The velodrome is also used for National-level racing and regularly hosts rounds of the National Youth Omnium series, as part of the British Cycling National Track Series, providing opportunities for the country's most promising youth riders.
+Notable, Laura Kenny (née Trott) placed 1st at Preston Park in 2007 before going on to win consecutive Summer Olympics gold medals in 2012 and 2016.

 Historically, attendees of 3000-5000 spectators were a regular occurrence with the largest recorded attendance reaching 8,000 on August 4, 1952 to see world champion Reg Harris in action.
 Bank Holiday open race meetings were a regular occurrence, typically organised by Brighton Cyclist Club, Brighton Stanley Wanderers Cycling Club or Brighton Mitre Cycling Club, which would feature handicaps and scratch races over half mile, 1 mile and 3 mile distances, often with some athletics races alongside.
 Some sources put bank holiday race attendances as high as 10,000 spectators.